 Rest is rarely the option but dedicating your efforts towards a solution rather than the activities that are contributing to your pain is the best option.

 Should I do mobility before strength training?
 In the middle?
 After?

-This is another “it depends” questioin with no wrong answer besides the squat max out scenario described above.
+This is another “it depends” questioin with no wrong answer besides maxing out scenario described above.
 This is why our surveys and communication with our students is so extensive because we need to find the best strategy for the individual.

-- High-intensity mobility session in the morning and heavy stress lift that night.
-By combining all of the work in one day we can allow for more recovery the next day utilizing aerobic capacity work or lighter movement to serve as a catalyst for growth instead of the stress that takes us over.
+High-intensity mobility session in the morning and heavy stress lift that night.
+By combining all of the work in one day we can allow for more recovery the next day.
+We recommend utilizing aerobic capacity work or lighter movement to serve as a catalyst for growth instead of the stress that takes us over.

-- Lastly, we have a lot of success with online clients first 8 weeks using a schedule of 3 mobility sessions, 2 aerobic capacity sessions, and 2 days of strength-focused work.
+Lastly, we have a lot of success with online clients and their first 8 weeks using a schedule of 3 mobility sessions, 2 aerobic capacity sessions, and 2 days of strength-focused work.
 This is just a general outline but this allows us to hit everything and make steady progress in numerous ways week after week.
 We can create a program for you too!